Florian-Rh/OpenSeasUI/README.md

 ```

 #### Rotating the water level
-The water level can also be rotated between -45° and 45°.
-The rotaion angle is expressed as radians between -(π/4) and +(π/4):
+The water level can also be rotated a full 360°.
+The rotaion angle is expressed as radians:

 ```
 WaveView(